Cryptoterrestrial hypothesis: In popular culture

-In their 1997 single Alien Attack the Swedish synthpop band S.P.O.C.K talk about a superior terrestrial race who fled to space long ago to escape a natural catastrophe and now is coming back disguised as aliens to claim their planet back.
+In their 1997 single "Alien Attack", the Swedish synthpop band S.P.O.C.K sings about a superior terrestrial race who fled to space long ago to escape a natural catastrophe and now is coming back disguised as aliens to claim their planet back.
 The following year, American rapper Afrika Bambaataa and German DJ WestBam released the single Agharta – The City of Shamballa, under the compound artist name I.F.O. – Identified Flying Objects).
 The intro titles to the music video read "there are good forces that live inside the Earth sending out UFOs to free the world."
 Afrika Bambaataa, in the role of a black "UFO priest", sings the words "Don't you wanna go on my UFO?" and "I went to the North Pole I went to the South Pole I stepped in the Congo I stepped in a Hollow Hole they took me to another world the subterranean world it's called Agartha."
 Towards the end of the music video the point of origin of a fleet of flying saucers is revealed: a foggy gap within the mountains, and as the camera zooms out, planet Earth comes into full view and a big luminous hole in the ground can be seen at the pole of the Earth, out of an into which the UFOs fly.

-In cinema, throughout Jordan Peele's 2022 movie Nope, protagonists OJ and Emerald discover that the UFO isn't a ship, but a flying cryptid or "space critter".
-Caltech professor John O. Dabiri worked with Peele and his team to design the UFO monster, specifically its final "biblical angel" form, to make it look like an undiscovered previously extinct aerial predator, with anatomical and locomotive elements inspired by jellyfish, octopuses, squid, electric eels and ghost knifefish, as well as the Earth-bound angels from Neon Genesis Evangelion.
-In the MonsterVerse multimedia franchise, the term MUTO (Massive Unidentified Terrestrial Organism) is used to refer to creatures native to Earth (King Ghidorah being the only extraterrestrials in the series) that have eluded classification, hiding for centuries in the Hollow Earth, their underground homeworld.
+In cinema, throughout Jordan Peele's 2022 movie Nope, protagonists OJ and Emerald discover that the UFO is not a ship, but a flying cryptid or "space critter".
+Caltech professor John O. Dabiri worked with Peele and his team to design the UFO monster, specifically its final "biblical angel" form, to make it look like an undiscovered, previously extinct aerial predator, with anatomical and locomotive elements inspired by jellyfish, octopuses, squid, electric eels, and ghost knifefish, as well as the Earth-bound angels from Neon Genesis Evangelion.
+In the MonsterVerse multimedia franchise, the term MUTO (Massive Unidentified Terrestrial Organism) is used to refer to creatures native to Earth (King Ghidorah being the only extraterrestrial in the series) that have eluded classification, hiding for centuries in the Hollow Earth, their underground homeworld.
 MUTOs have been dubbed "the UFOs of monsters" by Godzilla’s director Gareth Edwards.